andrewkingme/andrewkingme.github.io/_work/Specify-Text-Coordinates.md

 ### Python Script: Obtain Width and Height of Selected Text Element

 Height is a read-only parameter that automatically adjusts with the Text Size and number of lines.
-It will be presented in the Input Dialog for information only.
+It will be presented in the Input Dialog as an unmodifiable value.

 {% highlight python %}
 import clr